 Here are the steps to become a CISSP:

 1. Obtain the Required Experience

-2. Study for the Exam
+2. Schedule the Exam

-4. Pass the Exam
+3. Pass the Exam

 Pass the CISSP examination with a scaled score of 700 points or greater.
 Read the Exam Scoring FAQs.

-5. Complete the Endorsement Process
+4. Complete the Endorsement Process

-6. Maintain the CISSP Certification
+5. Maintain the CISSP Certification

-Passing candidates will be randomly selected and audited by (ISC)² Services prior to issuance of any certificate.
+Passing candidates will be randomly selected and audited by (ISC)² Member Services prior to issuance of any certificate.
 Multiple certifications may result in a candidate being audited more than once.